Last Updated on January 15, 2023 by Sorin Petroj

 After The First Table Tennis Championship

-London’s Royal Aquarium building had been demolished only a couple of years after.
+London’s Royal Aquarium building was demolished only a couple of years after.
 The Methodist central hall was built on top of it in 1911.

 Asian table tennis culture became crucial for the game to remain an international phenomenon.
 Table tennis became a big name in the Asian sports scene around the 1950s.
-The Japanese were the first Asian’s to excel at the sport; it was also the first Asian country to win the world table tennis team championships in 1954 and 1959.
+The Japanese were the first Asians to excel at the sport and the first Asian country to win the world table tennis team championships in 1954 and 1959.

 The Chinese arrived in the global table tennis scene around the 1960s.
 The Chinese era in table tennis was sparked by Zhuang Zedong’s triple world championship titles in 1961, 1963, and 1965.
 During this time, ping pong diplomacy became a thing.
 The ping pong diplomacy movement played a crucial role in china-America relations.